Squadrons of the US Navy 1861-1865

 The Mississippi River Squadron was the Union riverine or inland naval squadron that operated on the western rivers.
-It was initially created as a part of the Union Army, although it was commanded by naval officers, and known as the Western Gunboat Flotilla or Mississippi Flotilla.
-It received its final designation as the Mississippi River Squadron when it was transferred to the Union Navy in October 1862.
+It was initially created as a part of the Union Army, although it was commanded by naval officers, and was known as the Western Gunboat Flotilla or Mississippi Flotilla.
+It received its designation as the Mississippi River Squadron when it was transferred to the direct command of the US Navy in October 1862.

 May 16 1861: The Union Western Gunboat Flotilla was formed under the command of the Union Army to operate in support of the armies on western rivers.
 John Rodgers was the first commander, responsible for the construction and organisation of the fleet.

 August 30 1861: Andrew Hull Foote assumed command of the Western Gunboat Flotilla, succeeding John Rodgers.

 May 9 1862: Charles Henry Davis assumed command of the Western Gunboat Flotilla, succeeding Andrew Hull Foote.